JedidiahPepple/electron-unit-tracker/README.md

 Step 3 — Fill in the fields.
 The cost per unit is optional, you can skip it if you just want to know the days or units without the money breakdown.

 Step 4 — Hit Calculate.
-Your result appears right below.
+Your result will be generated.

 Step 5 — Use the 🌗 Theme button to switch between dark and light mode, whichever is easier on your eyes.
 Technical details (for the curious)